10 tips for doing business with European buyers of natural ingredients for health products

 - Set specific goals for your team.
 Decide on the number of leads you want to generate, what buyers you want to target and the number of samples you want to hand out.

 It is important for you to prepare your sales pitch depending on who you are dealing with.
-Make sure you know the position of your contact and adjust your sales pitch accordingly.
-For example, purchasing managers may be more focused on the quality and quantity of ingredients, whereas sales representatives may be more concerned about what their clients would be interested in, such as claims, efficacy and marketing stories.
+Ensure you know the position of your contact and adjust your sales pitch accordingly.
+For example, purchasing managers may be more focused on the quality and quantity of ingredients, whereas sales representatives may be more concerned about what their clients would be interested in, such as claims, effectiveness and marketing stories.
 You can find examples of sales pitch templates online.

 There are several unique selling points that you can use to catch the attention of European buyers.
 These include:

-- Price – the lowest price guaranteed, price matching, free shipping, bulk discounts, special offers;
+- The price – guaranteed lowest price, price matching, free shipping, bulk discounts, special offers;

 By combining the unique selling points of your natural ingredients, you make yourself more appealing to European buyers.
 You must therefore do this wherever possible.
 For example, if you are an ethical company that produces certified organic and fair trade ingredients, then state this.
 It should be communicated in your sales pitches and marketing materials.

-- Make sure you know what position your contact has in the company and adapt your sales pitch accordingly.
+- Ensure you know what position your contact has in the company and adapt your sales pitch accordingly.